 For me it was more than just the skiing, it was the lifetime friendships formed in just 3 days, the incredible moving stories you hear and just a while lot of fun!
 This is now a weekend I look forward and is easily the highlight my year

 At the end of my first trip I knew I wanted to become more involved and join the committee.
-This is now my 3rd year on the committee, having had a few roles over those 3 years I am currently running the social media channels and helping with the management of the website.
+I have had a few roles over the years, I am currently running the social media channels and helping with the management of the website.

 I first heard about the Ski For Life event while watching a TV show on the ABC, Bill Stockman was talking about mental health, he explained that along with help from his family and friends he had a charity that water-skied 456km along the Murray River, raising money and awareness for Mental Health and suicide prevention.